Artist: Tom duBois

 Combined Shipping?: Yes, for multiple small art frames.
 Please contact us.

-Note: We buy our art from licensed publishers and art dealers.
+Note: This is the same art print that is sold in fine art galleries.
+We buy our art from licensed publishers and art dealers.
 All of the art we sell is guaranteed authentic.

 ..a narrative by its creator, Tom duBois While painting Hosanna!, I was totally unaware of any symbolism within it.
 After I finished, however, quite an incredible, visual documentary emerged!
 Reference after reference can be cited from Biblical text that relate directly to many vignettes in the image.
 I was aware that the image was bottom-heavy as I was painting, but I didn’t know how to solve the problem.
 The lower-half of the painting is full of activity and very rich, but the upper half does not have much going on.
 This ceased to concern me after I realized what the image was telling me.
 Our life with Christ is joyous, full, and complete!
 A life apart from Him becomes empty.
 (1 Corinthians 3:11)